Icenium/appbuilder-sublime-package/README.md

 ### Run on Device

 You can build and deploy your app on one device at a time with the **Tools** -> **Telerik AppBuilder** -> **Build and Deploy** operation.

+> In this version of the AppBuilder package for Sublime Text for Linux, you cannot build and deploy your app via cable connection on iOS devices.

 1. Connect your devices.
 1. Select **Tools** -> **Telerik AppBuilder** -> **Build and Deploy**.<br/>If you have connected multiple devices, Sublime Text will display a drop-down list of the connected devices with their unique identifiers and mobile platform.